c3cilia/ruby/ruby_recipes.md

 You get a nil value if you try accessing an index that does not exist in an array
 Note: nil and false are the only non true values in ruby all other values are truthy.
 False and nill are not the same thing.
 False means "not true" and nil means "nothing at all".
 If you set a default value with hash constructor then you get that default value if you try accessing a non existent key in the hash

-######Hash symbols
+######symbols
-A symbol is sort of a non string name of the key in a hash.
+A symbols is like an immutable string whose value is itself.
 The only difference of the using symbols as keys as opposed to strings is that the value for a symbol is unique as well i.e you can only have one copy of any given symbol

 ```
 puts "string".object_id